Flat screen TV cabinets are different from other types of TV furniture as they offer an enclosed unit to hide your AV components from view.

 They are one alternative in a range of options that you will come across when you are looking for a way of installing your home cinema equipment.

-We have discussed the other options as part of our guide to TV stands for flat screens.
+We have discussed the other options as part of our guide to TV stands for flat screens - you can find that here.

 In this part, we look at TV cabinets in more detail.